What Is an AI Engineer? Key Skills, Roles, and Career Paths Explained

 Is an AI engineer the same as an ML engineer?

-An AI engineer focuses on building and integrating complete systems, combining machine learning, robotics, and other AI technologies.
+An AI engineer focuses on building and integrating complete systems that combine machine learning, robotics, and other AI technologies.
 An ML engineer specializes in developing and deploying Machine Learning models.
 Their roles overlap; AI engineers, however, handle broader system-level tasks, whereas ML engineers focus on the specifics of machine learning algorithms and models.

 What programming languages are most beneficial for AI engineering?